risc0/risc0/docs/metal-optimization-progress.md

   `metal-cpp_26.4.zip`, whose README mentions bugfixing and other improvements.
   A first trial suggests this is not the root cause.
 Keep the check open only as a binding-health task, not as the leading correctness hypothesis.
+- Do not treat the Rust `metal = "0.29"` dependency as a normal bump target.
+  Upstream `metal-rs` is deprecated and recommends `objc2` / `objc2-metal` for new development.
+That dependency still matters for the Rust ZKP and recursion Metal HALs, but replacing it is a migration task rather than a quick P0 correctness fix for rv32im's C++ Metal-cpp path.
 - Compare `.metallib` output and runtime behavior across Apple Metal Toolchain versions if possible.
 A CI Apple Silicon runner passing with a different Xcode or Metal Toolchain would be a strong signal that this is toolchain-sensitive.